chrshdl/gt7-simdash-rpi/README.md

 Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or [balenaEtcher](https://www.balena.io/etcher/) to flash the image to your SD card.
 In the `Operating System` section scroll all the way down and select `Use Custom`.

 ### Setup WiFi
-After flashing insert the microSD card into your computer and open the `boot` partition.
-Then edit the file `wpa_supplicant.conf` located in folder `etc` and replace
+After flashing insert the microSD card into your computer and open the `boot` partition and edit the file `wpa_supplicant.conf`.
+Then replace

 ```ini
 ssid="YOUR_WIFI_SSID"
 psk="YOUR_WIFI_PASSWORD"
 ```

 with your actual WiFi name and password.
+Remember to keep the quotes for ssid="" and psk="" OR remove the quotes for psk if you use a 64-hex password.
 Save the changes, eject the card and insert it into your Raspberry Pi.
 Now boot your device and it will connect to WiFi automatically on first startup.

 ## TODOs
 - [ ] vc4